kieran-murphy/Javascript_cheat_sheet/README.md

 ## Array Methods

 ### array.map()
-#### Returns a new array with some changes made in the callback function:
+#### Returns a new array with some changes defined in the callback function:
 ```javascript
 const fruits = ['pineapple', 'apple', 'banana']
 const smoothies = fruits.map(fruit => {